finos/common-domain-model/documentation/source/contribution.rst

 #.
 Focus on business value from the user's perspective, encapsulated in the concept of *user story*
 #.
 Delivery of small, releasable changes that contribute to that business value (sometimes referred to as *shippable increments*) - i.e. no "big bang" changes

-Development by the CDM maintainer team is being planned along a series of 2-week *sprints* aligned onto the CDM Architecture and Review Committee cycle.
+Development by the CDM Maintainer team is being planned along a series of 2-week *sprints* aligned onto the CDM Architecture and Review Committee cycle.
 This development is guided by high-level priorities set on a quarterly basis.

-Outside `contributions <#how-to-contribute>`_ that are proposed by industry members, whilst not formally enlisted in the sprint process, usually generate tasks (design, review, deployment etc.) for the CDM maintainer team that will need to be included in a sprint.
-Those outside contributions still need to comply with the above development principles to ensure a smooth integration with the rest of the development by the CDM maintainer team.
+Outside `contributions <#how-to-contribute>`_ that are proposed by industry members, whilst not formally enlisted in the sprint process, usually generate additional tasks (design, review, deployment etc.) for the CDM Maintainer team that will need to be included in a sprint.
+Those outside contributions still need to comply with the above development principles to ensure a smooth integration with the rest of the development by the CDM Maintainer team.

 Focus on business value
 ^^^^^^^^^^^^^^^^^^^^^^^